Genetic history of Africa: Horn of Africa

+Another 2004 mtDNA study featured samples from Gurna, Upper Egypt and clustered them together with the Ethiopian and Yemeni groups, in between the Near Eastern and other African sample groups.

+The E-M35 haplogroup subclade is found among all Afro-Asiatic speaking regions, with the M-78 clade now commonly thought to have arisen in either Sudan or Egypt, "or further south in the northeastern quadrant of Africa".

 In an analysis of 68 Ethiopian ethnic groups, Lopez et al. (2021) revealed that several groups belonging to the three AA classifications of Cushitic, Omotic and Semitic show high genetic similarity to each other on average.
 Furthermore, the Nilo-Saharan speakers in the southwest shared more recent ancestry with Bantu and Nilotics, in contrast Afro-Asiatic speakers in the northeast shared more recent ancestry with Egyptians and other West Eurasians.
 The data also supported widespread recent intermixing among various ethnic groups.

 Madagascar

 Austronesian expansion, outgoing from Taiwan and the northern Philippines.

 Specific East Asian-related ancestry is found among the Malagasy speakers of Madagascar at a medium frequency.
 The presence of this East Asian-related ancestry is mostly linked to the Austronesian peoples expansion from Southeast Asia.
 The peoples of Borneo were identified to resemble the East Asian voyagers, who arrived on Madagascar.
 East Asian ancestry among Malagasy people was estimated at a mean average of 33%, but as high as ~75% among some Highlander groups and upper caste groups.